javadebadi/javadebadi.github.io/physics-students.md

 ### How to start and gain skills for experimental particle physics?

 Experimental particle physics (EPP) is a very broad field and it is impossible to excel everything in that.
 Here, I want to introduce materials which are necessary (in my point of view) for data analysis and programming in EEP.

+#### Step 0: English
+There is no need to emphesize this skill.
+That's the one way you can start your research in 21<sup>st</sup> century.

 #### Step 1: Unix
 The very fist step, is to learn **Unix/Linux**.